Pittsburgh synagogue shooting: Fundraising efforts

 Numerous fundraising efforts were launched in order to assist the survivors of the shooting, pay for the burial of the victims, and pay for the repairs to the synagogue.
 As of November 1, a GoFundMe campaign which was initiated by an Iranian graduate student in Washington, D.C., had exceeded US$1 million in donations, and a new goal of US$1.2 million has also been surpassed.
 Muslim groups opened a LaunchGood crowdfunding campaign to help pay for the burial of the victims and survivors' medical bills, with the funds to be distributed by the Islamic Center of Pittsburgh.
 As of November 1, that campaign had exceeded its goal of $150,000 with more than $225,000 in contributions.

 The organizers of the campaign announced that all excess funds would be "spent on projects that help foster Muslim-Jewish collaboration, dialogue, and solidarity".
 The Jewish Federation of Greater Pittsburgh raised $3.65 million for victims by November 13; donations to that organization were to be matched by the United Way of Southwestern Pennsylvania and the Pittsburgh Foundation.
 Fundraising campaigns for shooting victims in the Dor Hadash and New Light congregations raised nearly $23,000 combined.

 A $6.3 million fund was raised for the survivors of the shooting, the families of the 11 dead, and police officers.

+Plans for the site

+The Tree of Life building has been vacant since the shooting.
+In 2022 an organization called The Tree of Life was founded, with plans to construct a memorial complex on the site.
+The building where the attack took place was partially demolished in 2024.
+Designed by Daniel Libeskind, the new structure is to include a museum and a center dedicated to combating hatred and antisemitism, as well as space for the Tree of Life – Or L'Simcha Congregation to worship.
+The new complex is scheduled to open in 2028.

+Plans for the site also include a 300-seat sanctuary/theater that will provide space for both religious and cultural programming and an outdoor memorial.
+As of May 2026, the nonprofit had raised $50 million toward a $60 million goal.